koto-lang/koto/crates/cli/docs/about.md

 ## Performance

-Koto's runtime is fast enough for many applications, with performance comparable to similar embedded scripting languages for Rust like [Rhai] and [Dyon].
+Koto's runtime is fast enough for many applications, with performance comparable to similar embedded scripting languages for Rust like [Rhai][rhai] and [Dyon][dyon].

 By default, Koto uses a single-threaded runtime.
 The multi-threaded runtime is available via a [feature flag][api-multi-threaded], but comes with a runtime performance cost typically in the range of ~5-10%.